jjfiv/bdl-p2-bookz/README.md

 ### Build a system for flagging bad entries

 We want a way for users to tell us when our metadata is wrong.
 This is a very open-ended requirement, it could be as simple as a submission that goes (eventually) to be appended to a file.

+- This means you must save your "bad entries" to a file, and load them up again.
+Why load them again?
+Because you haven't really saved anything unless you are sure you can read it.
+Hint: just print one book id per line to a text field.

 It would be cool if you could go to "/review" and see what's been submitted as errors, though.